 How about rum-flavored ganache rolled in chopped raisins?
 Rum raisin truffles!

 Or ganache streaked with melted marshmallows, then rolled in crushed graham crackers?
 S’more truffles!

-Of course, there’s also absolutely nothing wrong with hazelnut-flavored ganache rolled in chopped hazelnuts, raspberry liqueur-flavored ganache rolled in pink sparkling sugar, or the classic Cognac-flavored ganache rolled in cocoa powder.
+Of course, there’s also absolutely nothing wrong with peanut butter-flavored ganache rolled in chopped peanuts, raspberry liqueur-flavored ganache rolled in crushed freeze-dried raspberries, or the classic Cognac-flavored ganache rolled in cocoa powder.